Q235/3SP 105MM Blast Furnace Hot Rolled Steel Billet

 Our delivery time about 15-20days for standard sizes, if you have other requirements like hardness, quanity and width ,it is about 20-40days.
 But don't worry we also try our best for the delivery time ,because time longer and our cost is higher.

-- Q: How are steel billets used in the manufacturing of industrial machinery?
+- Q: How do steel billets contribute to the overall thermal insulation of a structure?

 Send your message to us